oyarsa/event_extraction/sequence_labelling/README.md

 This repostiory integrates [HuggingFaces](https://github.com/huggingface)'s models in an end-to-end pipeline for sequence labeling.
 [Here](https://huggingface.co/transformers/pretrained_models.html) is a complete list of the available models.

-If you found this repository helpful, please give it a star.:blush:

 ## Install

 ```sh